Download a course guide

 - MFIN2077 Investment Analysis

 - MFIN1075 International Finance

 - BUSM4449 Business Research Design

-To meet the requirements of the Master of Finance award, students must satisfactorily complete 11 compulsory core units and 1 RMIT postgraduate Business elective.
+To meet the requirements of the Master of Finance award, students must satisfactorily complete 12 core units.

 The Master of Finance has two early exit points.